dzervoudakes/grindstonejs/README.md

 ##### hide()

-_Hides a visible element.
-May be instant or delayed._
+_Hide a visible element, instantly or delayed._

 ```
 $(selector).hide();